 On Sunday’s in the Jones household, we almost always have pancakes or waffles.
-When I was first thinking about what I would make with my coffee concentrate, crepes came to mind, but I am not a pro at those and, honestly, would you have actually used my recipe and made crepes?!
+When I was first thinking about what I would make with my coffee concentrate(no, it’s not just to make easier cold-brew coffee), crepes came to mind, but I am not a pro at those and, honestly, would you have actually used my recipe and made crepes?!
 Probably not.
-So, waffles came to mind, and now I have this fun recipe to share with you!]
+So, waffles came to mind, and now I have this fun recipe to share with you!

 Disclosure: I received free samples of the Kohana cold brew concentrate mentioned in this post.
 By posting this recipe I am entering a recipe contest sponsored by Kohana and am eligible to win prizes associated with the contest.
 I was not compensated for my time.